 All of the rates below come directly from Visa’s published interchange schedule and are subject to change at Visa’s discretion.

-CPS Car Rental – Credit, Debit, and Prepaid
+CPS Hotel and Car Rental – Debit, and Prepaid

-For car rental agencies taking card not present transactions, the following interchange categories and rates may apply to non-rewards cards.
+For hotels and car rental agencies taking card not present transactions (such as online or by keying in card details), the following interchange categories and rates may apply to non-rewards cards.

 |Volume Rate||Per-Transaction Fee|